gilligan-ees-3310-2020/lab-04-assignment/lab-04-instructions.md

 ![](lab-04-instructions_files/figure-gfm/modtran_examples-1.png)<!-- -->

-You can also leave out the `file` argument to `read_modtran` if you don’t need to save the MODTRAN output to a file.
+You can also leave out the `file` argument to `run_modtran` if you don’t need to save the MODTRAN output to a file.

 ``` r
 modtran_doubled_co2 = run_modtran(co2_ppm = 800)